ruedli/SomfyMQTT/README.md

 # SomfyMQTT
-A bridge between (RF only) Somfy sunshade and an MQTT server
+** A bridge between (RF only) Somfy sunshades and an MQTT server

-The standard Telis 1 remote cannot be operated from a phone.
-Using an Arduido ESP D1 mini and a MQTT broker (I use Mosquitto installed in my NAS) it can be opearated thoruh the internet and is interoperable with homeautomation that can publish / subscribe MQTT topics.
+The standard Telis 1 remote cannot be operated remotely.
+Using an Arduido ESP D1 mini and a MQTT broker (I use Mosquitto installed in my NAS) it can be opearated through the internet and is interoperable with home automation that can publish / subscribe MQTT topics.

 # What does it look like
 I now operate it from an mqtt client app on my phone.
-I tried 4, they all work, I liked this one the best:
+I tried 5 different ones, they all worked, I liked this one the best:

 <img src="https://user-images.githubusercontent.com/5008440/131183767-46c8a141-2b65-4d07-93be-a9f0270f46f7.jpeg" alt="drawing" width="200"/>

 This allows to operate the sunshade through buttons, or by rotating the knob.
-The knob follows the actual position of the sunshade.
+When it is moving, the knob follows the actual position of the sunshade (calculated based upon configured timing).

 # How does it interface with the sunshade

-The ESP D1 mini operates a small 433.31 Mhz transmitter, I used a CC1101 one.
+The ESP D1 mini operates a small 433.42 Mhz transmitter, I used a CC1101 one.

 <img src="https://user-images.githubusercontent.com/5008440/131185271-522b3dfc-2b23-4d4f-8156-b0d0ea1be165.png" alt="drawing" width="200"/>